Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Darmon points on quadric hypersurfaces

 \begin{proof} It suffices to check that, after a linear change of variables, $q(x, y, z, t)$ takes the shape $q'(X, Y, Z) - nT^2$, where $\Delta$ is defined by $T = 0$.
 This puts us in a position to argue as in \cite[Prop.~7.3.2]{CTS2}, which verifies the first claim in the statement.

-To see that $q$ takes this shape after a linear change of variables, it is enough to observe that $\ell = 0$, which defines the irreducible divisor $\Delta$, defines a $3$-dimensional subspace of the quadratic space associated to $q$.
+To see that $q$ takes this shape after a linear change of variables, note that $\ell = 0$, which defines the irreducible divisor $\Delta$, defines a $3$-dimensional subspace of the quadratic space associated to $q$.
 It is thus associated to a quadratic form $q'(X, Y, Z)$ in three variables.
-Its orthogonal component is of dimension one and hence under a suitable change of variables $q(x, y, z, t)$ is sent to $q'(X, Y, Z) - nT^2$ for some $n \in K$, where $T = 0$ clearly defines $\Delta$ in $Q$.
+Its orthogonal component is of dimension one, hence under a suitable change of variables, $q(x, y, z, t)$ becomes $q'(X, Y, Z) - nT^2$ for some $n \in K$, where $T = 0$ defines $\Delta$ in $Q$.